 Pursuant to the laws of the Commonwealth, the Authority's cash is required to be held only in banks designated as depository institutions of public funds by the Commonwealth's Secretary of the Treasury.
 The Commonwealth requires that public funds deposited in commercial banks in Puerto Rico must be fully collateralized for the amount deposited in excess of federal depository insurance.
 All securities pledged as collateral are held by the Secretary of the Treasury of the Commonwealth.
-Demand Deposits SLGS are held in trust by the The Bank of New York Mellon in a fiduciary capacity and are supported by the U.S. Government, therefore are not deemed to have significant custodial credit risk.

 Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits might not be recovered.
-During fiscal year 2022, the Authority was not exposed to custodial credit risk.
+During fiscal year 2023, the Authority was not exposed to custodial credit risk.